acestream/ace-network-docs/docs/list-of-operations/user-service-payment.md

 ## Payment Algorithm

-- if the payer has enough [XAC][1] then only [XAC][1] are used
+- if the payer has enough [XAT][1] then only [XAT][1] are used
-- if the payer is short of XAC then the difference is paid with [XAB][2]:
+- if the payer is short of XAT then the difference is paid with [XAB][2]:
     - the required amount of XAB is calculated with the [exchange module][3]
     - this amount of XAB is being charged from the payer
-    - all the charged XAB are burned, the corresponding amount of XAC is automatically created and credited to the payee
+    - all the charged XAB are burned, the corresponding amount of XAT is automatically created and credited to the payee
     - if the [`lockedPool`][5] is not empty then the same amount of XAB is put into circulation (moved from [`lockedPool`][5] to [`unlockedPool`][6])